Sumo Logic ahead of the packRead article

 Reduce downtime and move from reactive to proactive monitoring.

-Organizations typically have a mix of traditional IT and cloud services, so security solutions need to protect both.
+Organizations typically have a mix of traditional IT security and cloud services, so security solutions need to protect both.
 The security controls in place for the data center may not be suitable for new challenges introduced in the cloud.
-Big data, the new skills required of security teams, and compliance and regulatory requirements all add to the complexity and cost of cloud security solutions.
+Big data, the new skills required of security teams, and compliance and regulatory requirements all add to the complexity and cost of a cloud security solution.

 Cloud and traditional IT environments need to protect against many of the same threats.
 Even though the threats may be the same, new solutions are needed to protect resources in the cloud.
-The cloud may introduce new threats, as well.
+Cloud security challenges include:

 Applications in the cloud often run serverless, as microservices, or in containers.
-Traditional security solutions are not equipped to handle these newer technologies.
-Threats can and do go undetected.
+Traditional security solutions are not equipped to handle these newer technologies, so some threats can and do go undetected.

 Cloud-native security solutions, built specifically to protect cloud resources, excel where traditional on-premises security solutions struggle.
 Here’s a breakdown of how cloud and traditional security solutions address major challenges: